 Those who wish to ask a question of the Master will be selected through a random drawing each day before satsang.
-The selection area will open at 7:00 am and close at 8:00 am after which the selection will take place.
-Please note this time has been changed from 8:15 am.
-If you wish to ask a question, find your seat and then come to the question and answer selection area at the back of the hall.
+The selection area will open at 6:30 am and close at 8:00 am after which the selection will take place.
+If you wish to ask a question, find your seat and then come to the question and answer selection area at the back of the Hall.
 If you are not selected you must return to your seat.
 Once the selection is complete, no one may join the question and answer line.

 Questions that are not in English, Punjabi or Hindi

 If you wish to ask a question in a language other than English, Punjabi or Hindi, you must write down your question and bring it to the “Translation Station” at the Q&A selection area at the back of the Hall.
 A translation sevadar will translate your question and write it down in block letters on a special form.
 If you feel that a translator might not be available for your language, please have someone translate your question into English ahead of time and bring it with you.
 Once you receive the translated question on the special form, please bring it with you to the Q&A selection area.

 Question and answer guidelines

 The Dera has asked that the following information be provided with regard to questions: